 The multiplayer is overly complicated by the star cards.
 They can either amplify your abilities or stats or can give you a specific weapon like a powerful sniper weapon or rocket launcher.
 The cards have a class they are tied to, for example, I have unlocked a rocket launcher for the heavy class and cannot use this perk with any other class, I don’t like playing as the heavy but have been forced to simply by the sheer number of options I have for its loadout.
 I really don’t understand this part of the game and there doesn’t appear to be any explanation for how it works only that you need to increase your rank to match the card, that the rank of the card matters for it to be worth using and more cards are better.
 I am sure most of that is wrong but it just doesn’t work as a system, you have to gamble your credits to hopefully get something for the class that you want to use.
 It’s made all the more annoying when you open a crate to find that you have cards for heroes you haven’t unlocked only to be told by a friend that they have unlocked something great, it makes you want to lash out at your loved ones.
 This is a poor system and could be solved by having a fixed progression system and doing away with the loot crates.
 This could be one of those “me not getting it” issues but you cannot open loot crates without leaving a lobby too so if you get a loot crate you have to drag your entire party out of a match to find you have a card for a character you don’t have.

-To sum up, I am really disappointed with this game, not because its bad but because it could have been great.
+To sum up, I am really disappointed with Star Wars Battlefront 2, not because its bad but because it could have been great.
 The loot box system should be consigned to free to play games, the paywalls need to go and the campaign needed to be longer and have co-op.
 The loot crate system has also ruined the multiplayer element for me and I would actually rather play the first game than this one.
 EA has done a big disservice to the Star Wars name.
 I hope they learn a lesson from this and realize that if you make a great game, the sales will give you the money you want.
 The core game is here, we just need EA to help us find it.

 Help us EA, you’re my only hope.